Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 2023.
 Pair returned on 1 March, regular thereafter through to May, mostly on floodpools in the meadows, not seemingly interested in breeding.
 Lingered most of summer.
 Additional three birds on 20 April and seven on 26 July.
 Autumn birds also seen, four on 2 November, two on 4 November.

 2024.
 Very early return, pair present from early February.
 Occasional additional birds through spring, most notably seven on 2 March.
-Nest building from early April and appeared to be incubating from about the 8th.
+Successful hatched young - nest building from early April and appeared to be incubating from about the 8th, adults with two cygnets present from 19 May.
+Family eusive from mid-June, but both cygnets still alive and well on 14 and 21 September, basically fully grown at that stage and expected to fledge.
+First flights on 28 September, both taking to the wing over the marshland, departed by the following week.

 Bewick's Swan.